Gravitational Collapse: Generalizing Oppenheimer-Snyder and a Conjecture on Horizon Formation Time: Explicit examples

 From this equation, we see that: - If $r_0 = 2$, then $\Lambda = 0$. - If $r_0 > 2$, then $\Lambda > 0$, which corresponds to Schwarzschild-dS black holes. - If $r_0 < 2$, then $\Lambda < 0$, which corresponds to Schwarzschild-AdS black holes.

 For $\Lambda > 0$, there are two solutions for $r_0$: $r_0 = R_+$ (event horizon) and $r_0 = R_c$ (cosmological horizon).
 For Schwarzschild-dS black holes, the star must start collapsing inside the cosmological horizon, where $R_0 < R_c$.
 We will study these cases in detail below.
+In \cite{r2}, some aspects of the OS collapse for Schwarzschild-AdS/dS black holes are studied.
+However, we will investigate new features within the PG coordinate framework, such as the evolution of event and apparent horizons, and we analyze the energy conditions in the context of OS collapse.